-The Center may resolve reports of misconduct either through a Formal Resolution, Informal Resolution, Administrative Closure, or Administrative Hold.
-The Center determines the method of resolution based on the severity of the misconduct, the available evidence, and whether the individual reported to have engaged in the misconduct (the "Respondent") poses an ongoing risk to the Movement.
-You (the "Claimant") will receive status updates and be informed of the outcome of the case.
+The Center may resolve allegations of misconduct either through an Alternative Resolution, Informal Resolution, Formal Resolution, Administrative Closure, or Administrative Hold.
+The Center determines the method of resolution based on the severity of the misconduct, the available evidence, and whether the individual alleged to have engaged in the misconduct (the "Respondent") poses an ongoing risk to the Movement.

-When the Center receives a Report, or at any point in a case process, the Center may impose Temporary Measures to alter or limit a Respondent's access to the Olympic or Paralympic Movement.
+When the Center receives an allegation, or at any point in a case process, the Center may issue Temporary Measures to alter or limit a Respondent's access to the Olympic or Paralympic Movement.
 Generally, Temporary Measures are implemented based on the severity of the allegations, the evidentiary support for the allegations, and/or the perceived risk to athletes or the sport community.
 Temporary measures may include but are not limited to: altered training schedules, provision or requirement of chaperones, contact limitations, prohibition of one-on-one interactions, or suspension from some or all aspects of sport participation.
-The Center is able to modify Temporary Measures at any time before a matter is resolved, and an updated Notice of Allegations would be issued to all relevant parties.
+The Center is able to modify Temporary Measures at any time before a matter is resolved, and an updated Notice would be issued to all relevant parties.
 National Governing Bodies and Local Affiliated Organizations are also able to impose safety measures and make their own membership and employment decisions.